-Key risks and controls that can be put in place to reduce the risk of injuries are outlined in the following table:
+Typical key risks and controls that can be put in place to reduce the risk of injuries are highlighted in the following table (relevant risks assessments are expected to be more comprehensive and suitably developed to address the risks of each individual project):

 Hazards Controls Risk of musculoskeletal injury Screening and warm-up.
 48-72 hours of recovery between training sessions.
 During maximum testing, ensure that participants rest for at least 3-5 minutes.
 Ensure participants are familiarised with technique and can perform exercise with an appropriate technique and for the full range of motion.
-Chose the appropriate mode of testing (i.e. free weights/machines) based on training experience/technique of participants.
+Chose the appropriate mode of testing (i.e., free weights/machines) based on training experience/technique of participants.
 Monitor training and diet of participants in advance and during testing.
 Testers hold relevant qualifications or have received an appropriate level of induction.
-Athletes/participants who return from injury or have medical issues (i.e. epilepsy, diabetes, hypertension) will need medical clearance (i.e. GP letter).
+Athletes/participants who return from injury or have medical issues (i.e., epilepsy, diabetes, hypertension) will need medical clearance (i.e. GP letter).
 During isokinetic dynamometry testing incorporating eccentric muscular actions, especially at high velocities, ensure that participants are constantly supervised and are aware of how to use the red button in the case of injury.
 Valsalva manoeuvre: some risk for cardiac strain in those with high blood pressure.
 Screening to exclude those with high blood pressure.
 Forced exhalation during maximum force production when testing rather than holding breath throughout the lifts.
 Faulty equipment Check equipment in advance of testing.
-Dirty surfaces and risk of contamination Ensure surfaces are cleaned.
-Don't step with feet on barbells.
+Dirty surfaces and risk of contamination • Ensure surfaces are cleaned.
+Do not step with feet on barbells.
 Clean equipment with antibacterial agents.
 Accidents (i.e. drop weights, which increases risk of suffocation and fractures).
-Use of straps, spotting, use of locks on the ends of barbells.
+Use of straps, spotting, use of locks /collars on the ends of barbells.
 Returns weights to the racks.
 When appropriate, the use of power racks and correctly positioned safety bars.
 Olympic and Powerlifting exercises only: participants are able to demonstrate that they can safely drop the bar.

-8.0 Typical Repetition Maximum Strength Testing Protocol
+8.0.
+Typical Repetition Maximum Strength Testing Protocol